gellmr/App472.Solution/README.md

 The newly created Login `App472` should appear, added to the tree.

-Note that our connection string for the production database will need to include `dbpassword`:
+Note that our connection string for the production database will need to include a User ID and Password (from above... the `dbpassword`)
+User ID and Password are required in our connection string, to use `SQL Server` authentication.
+Or it will fail.

 ```
 Data Source=localhost\\SQLEXPRESS;
 Password=*************;